philno/manjaro-setup/README.md

 ## Scaling content on small display

 I use a Dell XPS 13 and thus have a relatively small screen.
 With default settings, text is barely readable.

+### KDE

 I recommend *not* to use the `Scale display` or `Force font dpi` options as recommended in other guides.
 The reason for this is that some apps (Qt based?) fail to render fonts correctly.
 Instead, I recommend just increasing all font sizes by 2 to 3 points in `Fonts` settings.

+### XFCE

+For XFCE, the DPI can be adjusted (recommended: 120) in the `Settings Editor` under `xsettings/xft`.
+To fix titlebar size, download [adapta XFWM4](https://www.xfce-look.org/p/1262068/) which has much larger buttons than the default adapta theme.

+### Firefox

+Scaling can be adjusted by setting the `layout.css.devPixelsPerPx` property in `about:config`.
+Recommended: 1.2 or 1.25

 ## Shortcuts